NataliaZemlianskaia/gesso/README.md

 # gesso

-The package is developed to fit a regularized regression model that we call **gesso** for the joint selection of gene-environment (GxE) interactions based on the hierarchical lasso [Bien et al. (2013)].
+The package is developed to fit a regularized regression model that we call **gesso** for the joint selection of gene-environment (GxE) interactions.
 The model focuses on a single environmental exposure and induces a "main-effect-before-interaction" hierarchical structure.
-Unlike the original hierarchical lasso model, which was designed for the gene-gene (GxG) interaction case, the GxE model has a simpler block-separable structure that  makes it possible to fit in large-scale applications.
 We developed and implemented an efficient fitting algorithm and screening rules that can discard large numbers of irrelevant predictors with high accuracy.

 <img src="./man/figures/hierNet_model.png" width="552" height="170.4">